prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-targeting-ios.md

 Prebid Mobile supports the [IAB GDPR recommendations](https://www.iab.com/topics/consumer-privacy/gdpr/).
 For a general overview of Prebid Mobile support for GDPR, see [Prebid Mobile Guide to European Ad Inventory and Providing Notice, Transparency and Choice](/prebid-mobile/privacy-regulation.html)

+Prebid SDK doesn't modify values for IAB-defined keys in the `UserDefaults`.
+Instead, SDK will keep the provided value in the in-memory property.

+The values provided via targeting API will be included in the bid request according to the `TCF v2` framework.

 ### Subject To GPDR

 ```